By AIA Contract Documents

 August 30, 2022

-The appellate court affirmed the trial court’s grant of summary judgment to the contractor and subcontractors, concluding that the claims of the owner and insurer were barred by the waiver of subrogation clause in the construction contract between owner and general contractor.
+However, the owner and general contractor had agreed to a mutual waiver of subrogation, as outlined in the standard AIA Contract Documents.
+This clause stated that the contracting parties waived “all rights” against each other, as well as their subcontractors, sub-subcontractors, agents, and employees.
+The appellate court upheld the trial court’s decision, granting summary judgment to the contractor and subcontractors, and concluding that the claims from the owner and insurer were barred by the waiver of subrogation clause in the contract.

 AIA Contract Documents has provided this article for general informational purposes only.
 The information provided is not legal opinion or legal advice and does not create an attorney-client relationship of any kind.
 This article is also not intended to provide guidance as to how project parties should interpret their specific contracts or resolve contract disputes, as those decisions will need to be made in consultation with legal counsel, insurance counsel, and other professionals, and based upon a multitude of factors.